The tomato trellis is one of many ways to support tomato plants (some others are tomato cages, tomato ladders, and simply staking tomatoes).

-It comes in "cherry red" which would be very attractive in a red garden, a children's garden, or as an accent in any edible garden.
+It comes in several colors, too!
+The red shown here would be very attractive in a red garden, a children's garden, or as an accent in any edible garden.

 From the reviews, this seems to be a very versatile trellis: you can use it in raised beds, containers, or as a stand-alone trellis by a wall.
 It's sturdy enough to hold a large tomato plant and has multiple "feet", so you shouldn't have to secure it unless you were expecting high winds.